top of page

 Publications

-Under Review.
+Guise, T., & R. Dubrow-Marshall.
 Expectations versus reality in coercive control survivors’ legal representation: identifying gaps in knowledge amongst family law practitioners.
+Family Court Review

 Bridging the Gap: Applying trauma-informed interviewing from criminal to family law